Durbois/aws-terraform/README.md

 - Create an AWS Keypair to connect to the EC2 Instance

 ToDo:
-- Create Security Group
+- Create route association for each public subnet
-- Apply Terraform
+- create asg with min 2, max 3